Podcast: Play in new window | Download (Duration: 28:55 — 34.9MB)

 You can read, listen, or watch

-Help is needed to continue the Ultrarunning History Podcast and website.
+Help is needed to continue the Ultrarunning History Podcast, website, and Hall of Fame.
 Please consider becoming a patron of ultrarunning history.
 Help to preserve this history by signing up to contribute a few dollars each month through Patreon.
 Visit https://ultrarunninghistory.com/member |